‘Planet Cuba’ Photo Tour Workshop

 Day 10 – Havana – Parts Unknown – Portfolio Reviews & Homeward Skies

 Early morning of optional street shooting and/or portfolio review.
-Luis will have kept up with your progress along the way, and he’s more than happy to offer a final overview of your image making with specific advice for continuing on your chosen photographic path.
-Bid your fond farewells to Luis and the lovely B & B family, and be ready to be picked up at the appointed hour to catch your return flight (if you can bare to leave!) home.
+Tristan will have kept up with your progress along the way, and he’s more than happy to offer a final overview of your image making with specific advice for continuing on your chosen photographic path.
+Bid your fond farewells to Tristan and the lovely B & B family, and be ready to be picked up at the appointed hour to catch your return flight (if you can bare to leave!) home.
 You’ll miss this planet, no doubt.
 Viva Cuba!

 *Please note the above Cuba photo tour itinerary is only a brief.
 It’s purposely flexible as to the day to day shooting schedule, to remain open to new opportunites as they arise.
 A 30+ page detailed schedule and information kit concerning traveling for photography in Cuba will be sent to all participants approximately 100 days prior to tour start date.